Naturaily/Naturaily-netlify/_posts/2020-03-25-covid-2019-pandemic-vs-e-commerce-common-problems-and-how-to-face-them.md

 ![](/assets/images/Blog_.Grocery_App.png "Grocery app")

-<small class="text-center">Source:[Apptopia](https://blog.apptopia.com/instacart-and-grocery-delivery-apps-set-consecutive-days-of-record-downloads){:rel="nofollow"}{:target="_blank"}</small>
+<small class="text-center">Source: [Apptopia](https://blog.apptopia.com/instacart-and-grocery-delivery-apps-set-consecutive-days-of-record-downloads){:rel="nofollow"}{:target="_blank"}</small>

 Sunday the 15th of March was a day of for record-breaking downloads for grocery delivery apps in the US, with Instacard experiencing a 2018% increase compared to February.
 Walmart Grocery saw a 160% increase in app downloads over the same period and Shipt experienced a 124% growth.
 The trend doesn’t seem to be slowing down, regarding the current circumstances, and brands need to do everything they can to follow the demand.

 ### The coronavirus increases sales for health products

-Except for groceries, the most obvious key driver of this short-term growth is health products.[Sendcloud](https://www.sendcloud.com/coronavirus-ecommerce/){:rel="nofollow"}{:target="_blank"} compiled the data to show the percentage increase in sales of the most wanted products in the week of February 22-29, compared to the previous week:
+Except for groceries, the most obvious key driver of this short-term growth is health products.
+[Sendcloud](https://www.sendcloud.com/coronavirus-ecommerce/){:rel="nofollow"}{:target="_blank"} compiled the data to show the percentage increase in sales of the most wanted products in the week of February 22-29, compared to the previous week:

 * *Hand sanitizer sales increased by 420%*
 * *Disinfectants sales increased by 178%*